-- > Lessons involve a focus on spellings, punctuation and grammar and handwriting patterns. - > Year groups follow Spelling Shed where specific sets of words are taught using different methods - > We follow or handwriting progression map in each year group.
-Correct pencil grip is promoted and presentation of writing is a high priority. - Our writing lessons contain a balance of dictated writing and independent writing opportunities, which for targeted pupils, enables them to use their current phonic knowledge to write words and sentences. - The RWI approach to spelling words is adopted in writing lessons for continuity and independence (hide your fingers, find the sounds, write it)
+- > Lessons involve a focus on spellings, punctuation and grammar and handwriting patterns. - > Year groups follow Spelling Shed where specific sets of words are taught using different methods - Starting in Reception class, we follow our handwriting progression map in each year group.
+Correct pencil grip is promoted and presentation of writing is a high priority.
+Children are taught how to pick up a pencil and flip it to ensure accurate pencil grip.

-Each half term, assessed pieces of writing are completed and analysed according to the year groups expectations
+- > Our writing lessons contain a balance of dictated writing and independent writing opportunities, which for targeted pupils, enables them to use their current phonic knowledge to write words and sentences. - The RWI approach to spelling words is adopted in writing lessons for continuity and independence (hide your fingers, find the sounds, write it) - > Each half term, assessed pieces of writing are completed and analysed according to the year groups expectations